Complementary User Entity Control (CUEC)

 Complementary user entity controls (CUEC) are controls that reside at the user entity level of a service organization.
 User entities are organizations that utilize the services of a service organization.
 Essentially what it means is that there is a shared responsibility between two parties to ensure the control criteria is being achieved.
 Think of CUECs as more controls that need to be performed on the customer’s end of the service being provided.

-Example of Complementary User Entity Controls in SOC 2 compliance
+Complementary user entity controls in SOC 2 compliance

 User Interface (UI) Automation Co, is a company that provides UI automation with a computing platform, for example, Mac OS X and Windows Operating Systems.
 They automate against native applications within a computing resource.
 However, they provide an online platform that users can log in to and see the processing of UI automation jobs, completeness of jobs, and a big red emergency stop button that will stop the automation.